ArthurGareginyan/my-syntax-highlighter/readme.txt

 == Changelog ==

+= 2.22 =
+* Added a callback function that returns an HTML tables of shortcodes.
+In the "Usage" tab on the plugin settings page added two tables showing the available shortcodes.
+* Translation files updated.

 = 2.21 =
 * The 'codemirror-settings.js' file updated.
 The mime for the modes 'scss', 'less', 'shell', and 'bash' are changed from 'text/css', 'text/css', 'text/x-php' and 'text/x-php' to 'text/x-scss', 'text/x-less', 'text/x-sh' and 'text/x-sh' respectively.